In Ravensbourne National Park last weekend, these trees were in fruit, and were attracting every imaginable fruit-eating bird.

 ...and this one at the end of Hiwinds road has a magnificent view to the west, over the Bedford St. dump and Gowrie Mountain.

-Their popularity as a garden plant has waned with closer settlement and smaller housing blocks, because of their enormous, invasive, root system.
+Moreton Bay figs' popularity as garden plant has waned with closer settlement and smaller housing blocks, because of their enormous, invasive, root systems.
+They are unsuitable for growing anywhere near buildings or underground services.

 No comments: